bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 the most valuable path to pursue in order to trigger deeper and more complex bugs*" in Bitcoin Core.

+Niklas reflects on his evolving approach to Bitcoin Core development:

 "*My approach to Bitcoin Core development has changed over the years.
 In my opinion, 'the most important problem' to work on does not exist, but there is a rather short list of very important things that should be prioritised.
-That is why I went from prototyping a large changes or features to focusing solely on security work.
+That is why I went from prototyping large changes or features to focusing solely on security work.*

-I realised this is an important area where I can make meaningful contributions.
-We like to say 'tick tock, next block' and leave out the fine print: 'except when the whole network goes down, or the chain splits, or the supply inflates…'
+*I realised this is an important area where I can make meaningful contributions.
+We like to say 'tick tock, next block' and leave out the fine print: 'except when the whole network goes down, or the chain splits, or the supply inflates…'*

-Software doesn’t mature through time like fine wine, it becomes robust because people continuously test and improve it.*"
+*Software doesn’t mature through time like fine wine, it becomes robust because people continuously test and improve it.*"

 ## **Responsible Disclosure and Other Security Initiatives**

 A consistent theme in Niklas's first four years of Bitcoin work has been a strong commitment to responsible security disclosure.

 Niklas became one of the key contributors to
 Bitcoin Core's updated [vulnerability disclosure process][disclosure policy],